xlxlxlx/paleoclimate_primate/README.md

 The de novo genes obtained from literature and used in this study

 - cgc_random100_gene_protein_list.xlsx
-The random 100 genes and their corresponding proteins used in this study
+A random set of 100 CGC [^2] genes and their corresponding proteins used in this study

 - uniprot_random60_reviewed_dedup.csv
 A random set of 60 human genes and their corresponding proteins used in this study